List of Girlfriend, Girlfriend chapters

 Girlfriend, Girlfriend, written and illustrated by Hiroyuki, was serialized in Kodansha's Weekly Shōnen Magazine from March 4, 2020, to May 24, 2023.
 Sixteen tankōbon volumes have been published from June 17, 2020, to July 14, 2023.
 A commercial to promote the series, starring Ayana Taketatsu and Ayane Sakura, was released on October 23, 2020.

 In February 2021, Kodansha USA announced the English digital release of the series in North America and the first volume was released on April 6, 2021.
+The series would later be printed in two-in-one omnibus volumes starting from December 9, 2025, as part of Kodansha USA's Print Club service.